Best Baby Playmats of 2024, Tested & Reviewed

 While the Lovevery gym is more of an activity center than a playmat, we think the robots might be onto something: the Wander & Roam and Skip Hop playmats are indeed excellent choices!

-We've been reviewing baby playmats for over 10 years, and if we made our own, here is what it would look like:
+We've been reviewing baby playmats for over 10 years, and if we made our own, here are some of the key features it would have:

 ✔️ Non-toxic & BPA-free.